michalroots/michalroots.github.io/_posts/2024-09-07-muddy-tales.md

 ![Log and camera](/assets//media-muddy-tales/muddy-log.jpg){:width="100%"}

 >*"It was the most intense and one of the best burns.
-I fucking loved it and I'm waiting for the next one."*\
+I fucking loved it and I'm waiting for the next one."*\<br>
 – Ilai

 ## Personal Learnings